-- 1. What type of materials did not light up the bulb? mostly non-metallic materials - 2.
+- 1. What type of materials did not light up the bulb? - 2.
 Although the circuit seems closed, the bulb did not light up.
 What does that mean?
-There is not an electric current in the circuit.

 In this case the path for the electric current is broken.
 We call a material that does not allow a path for an electric current an insulator.